telerik/ajax-docs/controls/toolbar/appearance-and-styling/setting--the-css-class-of-buttons.md

 ---
 title: Setting  the CSS Class of Buttons
-page_title: Setting  the CSS Class of Buttons | UI for ASP.NET AJAX Documentation
+page_title: Setting  the CSS Class of Buttons | RadToolBar for ASP.NET AJAX Documentation
 description: Setting  the CSS Class of Buttons
 slug: toolbar/appearance-and-styling/setting--the-css-class-of-buttons
 tags: setting,,the,css,class,of,buttons